LogicFlow-AI/auc-site/strapi/README.md

-# Strapi CMS for AUC Site
+# LogicFlow CMS for AUC Site

-This is the Strapi headless CMS backend for the AUC website.
+This is LogicFlow (powered by Strapi) headless CMS backend for the AUC website, using Supabase PostgreSQL database.

 ## Prerequisites